-Material and methods
+Material and methods Study zone

-• Study zone

-The municipality of Tori-Bossito is localed in the southwest of Benin in the Atlantic department.
-Covering an area of 328 km with a density of 136 inhabitants/km (INSAE RGPH4, 2016b), this municipality is characterized by a low plateau relief cut by valleys with marshy depressions which in the rainy season constitute a real body of water.
+The municipality of Tori-Bossito is located in the southwest of Benin on the Atlantic coast.
+Covering an area of 328 km2 with a density of 136 inhabitants/km2 (INSAE RGPH4, 2016b), this municipality is characterized by a low plateau relief cut by valleys with marshy depressions which in the rainy season constitutes a real body of water.
 The subsistence poverty index based solely on the living conditions of households is 41.9% (INSAE-RGPH4, 2016 b).
-Agriculture, fishing and hunting represent 53.4% of economic activities.
-The population is mainly exposed to diseases such as malaria, diarrhea and vomiting and pneumonia (See community relay notebook, 2015).
-This municipality is home to a Territorial Agricultural Development Agency (TADA) which promotes agricultural advisory support.
-The promotion of food diversification component through the training and support of women trained on the various themes for the promotion of food diversification within the farmework of the NECDP is ensured in synergy with TADA technicians.
+Agriculture, fishing and hunting represent 53.4% of the economic activities.
+The population is mainly exposed to diseases such as malaria, diarrhea, vomiting and pneumonia (See community relay notebook, 2015).
+This municipality shelters a Territorial Agricultural Development Agency (TADA) which promotes agricultural advisory support.
+The component Promotion of Food Diversification through the training and support of women trained on the various themes for the promotion of food diversification within the framework of the NECDP is ensured in synergy with TADA technicians.